omunroe-com/books-2/restructuredtext/restructuredtext.rst

    This is another paragraph.

-The Python documentation has no convention for the horizontal lines.
+Python documentation has no convention for the horizontal lines.
 Propably they are not used at all.
-However, the documentation for |RST| uses hyphens in all examples.
+However, documentation for |RST| uses hyphens in all examples.

 .. note::